pauleveritt/arcade_decorator/README.md

 It's no longer needed to be the pyglet machinery.
 Let's say it is to have a top-level domain-specific "world".

+* For function-based, we could allow "window" to be optional by sniffing the signature to see if they ask for it.

 ## Questions

 * To avoid global window, while preserving previous API,